projectacrn/acrn-hypervisor/doc/tutorials/enable_s5.rst

 #.
 Refer to the :ref:`enable_s5` section to set up the S5 environment for the User VMs.

    .. note:: RT-Linux's UUID must use ``495ae2e5-2603-4d64-af76-d4bc5a8ec0e5``.
 Also, the
-      industry EFI image is required for launching the RT-Linux VM.
+      shared EFI image is required for launching the RT-Linux VM.

    .. note:: Use the ``systemctl status life_mngr.service`` command to ensure the service is working on the LaaG or RT-Linux: